SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.2/General_Main_Release_10.2.0_CU21.md

 1. Open the alarm template in the *Protocols & Templates* app.
 1. In the right-most column of the parameter in question, click the *Anomalies* button to open the *Anomaly alarm settings* window.
-1. In the *Anomaly alarm settings* window, open the *Select preset* selection box, and select one of the following options:
+1. In the *Anomaly alarm settings* window, optionally open the *Select preset* selection box, and select one of the following options:

-   - "All disabled" (i.e. no anomaly monitoring)
+   - "All disabled" (i.e. no anomaly alarms)
    - "All smart" (i.e. anomaly monitoring as it existed up to now)

 1. Below the selection box, if necessary, you can fine-tune the configuration by specifying how anomaly monitoring should react to anomalies of type level shift, outlier, variance change, trend change and/or flatline.